lulav/LRS_Documentation/blog/2023-09-12-poliastro/index.md

 ```
 Now you can see ```.citros``` folder in the explorer.

 2. Configuring the setup.
-We need to set up the maximum perfomance available: timeout, CPU, GPU and Memory.
-To perform it, we need to define it in the ```.citros/simulations/simulation_turtlebot3.json```.
+We need to set up the maximum performance available: timeout, CPU, GPU and Memory.
+To perform it, we need to define them in ```.citros/simulations/simulation_poliastro.json```.
 The recommended setup is minimum 180 seconds timeout, 2 CPU, and 2048 MB of Memory.
 Don't forget to save the file!

 3. Configuring the params setup.
-You can find default setup in ```.citros/parameter_setups/default_param_setup.json```.
-[CITROS CLI](https://github.com/lulav/citros_cli) provides an opportinuty to use basic NumPy functions (such as distributions) and even user-defined functions, but let's keep it default for now.
+You can find the default setup in ```.citros/parameter_setups/default_param_setup.json```.
+[CITROS CLI](https://github.com/lulav/citros_cli) provides an opportunity to use basic NumPy functions (such as distributions) and even user-defined functions, but let's keep it default for now.
 The examples have the following parameters:

     Poliastro Atmospheric Drag simulation:

     |Parameter	|Package	|Description
     |--|--|--
     earth_r	|poliastro_atmo_drag	|Earth radius
-    a	|poliastro_atmo_drag	|Semimajor axis
+    a	|poliastro_atmo_drag	|Semi-Major axis
     ecc	|poliastro_atmo_drag	|Eccentricity
     inc	|poliastro_atmo_drag	|Inclination
     raan	|poliastro_atmo_drag	|Right Ascension of the Ascending Node